scott113341/website/html/blog/drafts/surnames/surnames.md

   <p class="caption">Ian Turner</p>
 </div>

 While no data was collected for men who married during the same time period, it is obvious that there is a gender imbalance.
-At absolute most, only 29% of men adopted their wife's surname; in reality, this number percentage is undoubtedly lower.
+Given the absolute most generous interpretation, only 29% of men adopted their wife's surname; in reality, this percentage is undoubtedly lower.
 Clearly, coverture doctrine still holds some traditional influence over modern marriages, even if has passed out of law.

+### Yee

+It is worth digressing here.
+One could attempt to argue that although coverture is deplorable, the modern tradition of woman adopting man's name is pure, somehow free from that influence.